adlnet/xapi-profiles/xapi-profiles-structure.md

 `@type` | `Activity`
 `inScheme` | The IRI of the specific profile version currently being described `deprecated` | *Optional*.
 A boolean.
 If true, this concept is deprecated.
-`activityDefinition` | An Activity Definition as in xAPI, plus an @context, as in the table below.
+`activityDefinition` | An Activity Definition as in xAPI, plus an `@context`, as in the table below.

 Name | Values
 ---- | ------